wwt/pulumi-templates/confluent-kafka-operator/README.md

    pulumi config set enableSchemaRegistry true && pulumi update --skip-preview
    ```

 ### Destroying the Infrastructure

-1. Disable all components except for the operator by setting all the configs for the respective components to `false` the running `pulumi update --skip-preview`
+1. Disable all components except for the operator by setting all the config vars for the respective components to `false` (e.g. `pulumi config set enableSchemaRegistry false`) then run `pulumi update --skip-preview`

-   * If the brokers do not fully terminate, go into your AWS console and detach the remaining EBS volumes.
+   * If the brokers stuck in a terminating state, go into your AWS console and detach the remaining EBS volumes.
 This will allow the brokers to fully terminate.
-Make sure the kafka pods are no longer present before proceeding with the next step.
+Make sure the `kafka` pods are no longer present before proceeding with the next step.

 2. Run `pulumi destroy --skip-preview` to finish tearing down the stack.